LukeShirnia/strace-apache-check/README.md

 Note:

     -Currently ONLY works with apache and php
-    -NOT testest on nginx or apache with php-fpm/fast-cgi -Currently ONLY works for standard http (port 80) websites
+    -NOT testest on nginx or apache with php-fpm/fast-cgi (currently IN-PROGRESS - strace will attach to nginx process but will not detach)
+    -Currently ONLY works for standard http (port 80) websites

 The script: